19hours/sg-statutes/Acts/Legal Profession Act.md

 (23) A complaints committee may require the complainant to deposit with the Registrar a sum not exceeding $1,000 to cover costs.

-(24) A complaints committee may, for the purposes of hearing and investigating a complaint, require the complainant or the foreign lawyer concerned to answer any question or furnish any document that the complaints committee considers relevant.
+(24) A complaints committee may, for the purposes of hearing and investigating a complaint, require the complainant or the foreign lawyer or law expert concerned to answer any question or furnish any document that the complaints committee considers relevant.

+[Act 22 of 2018 wef 01/11/2018]

 (25) For the purposes of any complaint heard and investigated by a complaints committee —

 (a) the complaints committee may administer oaths; and

-(b) the instructing authority, the foreign lawyer concerned and the secretary of the complaints committee may sue out subpoenas to testify or to produce documents.
+(b) the instructing authority, the foreign lawyer or law expert concerned and the secretary of the complaints committee may sue out subpoenas to testify or to produce documents.

+[Act 22 of 2018 wef 01/11/2018]

 (26) No person shall be compelled under any subpoena referred to in subsection (25)(b) to produce any document which the person could not be compelled to produce at the trial of an action.